ks888/LambStatus/docs/content/docs/set_up_dev_env/set_up_dev_env.md

 `npm run install`

-3. Configure the '.env' file.
+3. Add a '.env' file at the root of this repo based on `.env-example`.
 At least, you need to write your email address to the 'USER_EMAIL' line because the initial login information will be sent to the address.

 4. Launch CloudFormation stack